ServerMonkey/inventorymaker/README.md

 `$ inventorymaker template homelab.csv`

-Now open the CSV file with libreoffice or visidata.
-Or any other CSV editor of you choice.
+Now open the CSV file in any CSV editor that respects the CSVs default format.
+For example LibreOffice Calc, VisiData (CLI) or the 'CSV Editor' plugin for your IDE, by Martin Sommer.
+There are many more.

 * Add your hosts to the CSV file under 'HOSTNAME', remember to skip the second row because it is used for group values.